FIXP-membership via Convex Optimization: Games, Cakes, and Markets: Applications to Game Theory

 \section{Applications to Game Theory}

 In this section, we discuss further applications of our technique to equilibrium computation in strategic games.
 In \cref{sec:OPT-gate-Nash}, we already demonstrated how the employment of our OPT-gate can make the FIXP-membership proof of normal form games essentially straightforward.
 In this section, we provide further FIXP-membership results, namely: \begin{itemize}[leftmargin=*] \item[-] Computing equilibria in \emph{concave $n$-player games} \citep{rosen1965concave}.
 In these games, which generalize the normal form games mentioned above, the players have continuous strategy spaces and continuous payoff functions.
 Again via a relatively simple proof based on convex programs rather than Linear Programs, we show that computing equilibria of these games is in \FIXP; the \FIXP-completeness follows from the \FIXP-hardness of normal form games due to \citet{SICOMP:EtessamiY10}. \item[-] Computing \emph{\eps-proper equilibria} in normal form games, an equilibrium refinement due to \citet{IJGT:Myerson78}.
 We show that the corresponding problem is in \FIXP.
-Our proof first shows how to compute solutions to \emph{systems of conditional convex constraints} (\cref{sec:cond-conv-constraints}) using our OPT-gate, and then employs this to show the FIXP-membership result for \eps-proper equilibria. \item[-] Computing \emph{stationary $\lambda$-discounted equilibria} in $n$-player congestion games \citep{PNAS:Shapley53}.
+Our proof first shows how to compute solutions to \emph{systems of conditional convex constraints} (\cref{sec:cond-conv-constraints}) using our OPT-gate, and then employs this to show the FIXP-membership result for \eps-proper equilibria. \item[-] Computing \emph{stationary $\lambda$-discounted equilibria} in $n$-player stochastic games \citep{PNAS:Shapley53}.
 We show that this problem is \FIXP-complete.
-The FIXP-membership result does not technically use our OPT-gate, and could already be achieved via the machinery used by \citet{SICOMP:EtessamiY10} to achieve the FIXP-membership of the 2-player problem, which we generalize.
-That being said, the proof is in a sense inspired by the ideas used in our LP- and convex program-based proofs, via the use of the auxiliary parameters.
+The FIXP-membership could technically already be achieved via the machinery used by \citet{SICOMP:EtessamiY10} to achieve the FIXP-membership of the 2-player problem, but our proof uses the OPT-gate here as well.
 The \FIXP-hardness follows from \citep{SICOMP:EtessamiY10} by viewing a normal form game as a stochastic game consisting of a single state. \end{itemize}

-\subsection{Concave \texorpdfstring{$n$}{n}-player games}
+\subsection{Concave \texorpdfstring{$\boldsymbol{n}$}{n}-player games}

 In this section, we generalize the \FIXP-membership result from normal form games to concave games, a class of games studied by \citet{rosen1965concave}, which we define below.
 Together with the \FIXP-hardness result for normal form games \citep{SICOMP:EtessamiY10}, we obtain the following result.